TravisWheelerLab/disco/Installation.md

 conda create -n <env_name> python=3.6
 pip install beetles
 ```
-If pip fails because of conflicting dependencies, install the package without dependencies and install from requirements.txt
+If pip fails because of conflicting dependencies (which it probably will due to pomegranate), install the package without dependencies and install from requirements.txt
 ```
 pip install --no-dependencies beetles pip install -r requirements.txt
 ```
-If this fails, install each package by hand 😢.
+If this fails, install each package by hand 😢, or delete pomegranate in requirements.txt.
+Pomegranate pins some package version numbers that "conflict" with our software.

 ### Developing
 Clone the repo locally and install via setup.py.